tylerlittlefield/catfacts/README.md

 prefer a set of tests that randomly pick certain values from dropdowns and compare the actual result to the expected result with `expect_` functions from `testthat`.

+If you decide to write tests that introduce randomness, make sure you have a method of retrieving the random inputs that cause a test to fail.
+I have use `assign()` to assign random inputs to the global environment.